-WordPress developer Torsten Landsiedel has published a related article with 13 valuable tips for you on how to choose the right plugin
+WordPress -Developer Torsten Landsiedel has 13 valuable tips for you in a further article on how to choose the right Plugin .

 If you have allowed comments in the settings, you can view the individual comments here, approve them or mark them as spam.
 If you only run a website without a blog, I would disable the comments, i.e. do not allow commenting.

-Here you see an overview of all your media like photos, documents, videos etc. Everything you have uploaded appears here sorted by date.
-I recommend adding a picture description to each photo.
-This will increase the accessibility of your website and so make it accessible to more people.
-In the article "Accessible websites benefit us all" I've written much more on this topic.
+Here you can see an overview of all your media such as photos, documents, videos, etc..
+Everything you have uploaded appears here sorted by date.
+I recommend adding a description to each photo.
+This will increase the accessibility of your website and make it accessible to more people.
+I've described more about this in the post "Accessible websites benefit us all" here.

 Here you set the design (theme) and make adjustments to it.
 The nice thing about content management systems is that they manage and organize content and design templates separately from each other.
 That means you can manage the content by creating pages and blog posts and customize the design as you like and independently of the content.
 Managing design and content separately - that's a great thing.

-There are thousands of free themes in the official WordPress theme directory.
-But you can also buy themes or have one programmed especially.
-In this case I use the terms theme and template synonymously; both refer to the design of your website.
+At WordPress there are thousands of free templates in the official Theme directory.
+You can also buy Themes or have one programmed directly.
+I use the terms Theme and template synonymously in this case; both refer to the design of your website.

 Finding the right theme